coderofsalvation/coderofsalvation.github.io/tech/bash-coffeescript-es6-and-the-curly-religion.md

 * the disciple would rather refuse to learn new things, out of fear of syntax-dislike and history
 * the polyglot would rather learn new things, out of fear of unnecessary tasks/responsibilities.

-## The polyglot

-* polyglot: learn existing make-syntax or bash or commandline linux tools.
-* polyglot: write coffeescript to reduce syntaxnoise
-* polyglot: write (or compile to) java(script) because of curly disciples (with transpiler)
-* polyglot: learn/use json specs (like jsonschema)
-* polyglot: likes bash or coffeescript not because it's a _shorter_ syntax: its more _human_
-* polyglot: likes ES5, ES6 because it looks like coffeescript and java(script)

-## The disciple
+## The disciple syndrome

 * a curly disciple: likes ES6 because its the _next big thing_
 * a curly disciple: hates ES5 because ES6 is _superior_
 * a curly disciple: uses typescript without knowing about jsonschema spec
 * a curly disciple: refuse to learn/use HL tools (coffeescript or bash)
-* a curly disciple: dislike shellscript/[powscript](https://github.com/coderofsalvation/powscript)/ruby/python etc
+* a curly disciple: will aggressively express dislike of shellscript/[powscript](https://github.com/coderofsalvation/powscript)/coffeescript/ruby/python etc
 * a curly disciple: fearful of functional programming

 Needless to say, the (fallicious) _coffeescript/typescript/ES6_ debate is clearly ran by curly disciples.
-The polyglots just don't care.
+Polyglots just don't care.

 ## Conclusions